lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 the linear extrusion filter to extrude this ribbon along the *y*-axis so that it has a constant thickness.

-The resulting views are shown in **Figure12--11** .
+The resulting views are shown in **Figure 12-11**.

-**Figure 12--11** Two more views of the stock case study.
+**Figure 12-11** Two more views of the stock case study.
 Here the tube filter has been replaced by a ribbon filter followed with a linear extrusion filter.

 ## 12.4 Implicit Modelling

 The *Visualization Toolkit* has some useful geometric modelling capabilities.
-One of the most pow-erful features is implicit modelling.
+One of the most powerful features is implicit modelling.
 In this example we show how to use polygonal descriptions of objects and create "blobby" models of them using the implicit modelling objects in VTK.
 This example generates a logo for the